DeepBrain-AI/docs/versioned_docs/version-1.4.x/aihuman/android-sdk/sample-project/with-3d-character.md

 }
 ```

-**Next, to setup UnityPlayerActivity, we need to set currentActivity, mUnityPlayer on ' onCreate(...)'.** On 'createAI3DPlayer()', the  mAI3DPlayer is instanciated and it is 3D character loadable Player which extends from UnityPlayer and we can make the character speak using it.
+**Next, to setup UnityPlayerActivity, we need to set currentActivity, mUnityPlayer on ' onCreate(...)'.** On 'createAI3DPlayer()', the mAI3DPlayer is instantiated and it is 3D character loadable Player which extends from UnityPlayer and we can make the character speak using it.

 ```java
 private AI3DPlayer mAI3DPlayer;